Drip vs. ConvertKit: 7 Reasons Why I Switched to Drip for My Email Marketing Automation

 How's The Customer Service?

-On the other hand, Drip has a wealth of webinars that you can watch to get up to speed.
+Drip.
+It's not even close.
+Drip has a wealth of webinars that you can watch to get up to speed.
 I personally love watching the webinars because I can take notes and reference them later.
 But both places offer great customer support.
 I've had to use Drip a little bit more (simply because I've had them longer now) and I've always gotten a quick and detailed response.

 How Much Does Drip Cost?